richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 #### 02-webserver/outputs.tf

-Display the Elastic IP associated to our server so that we can connect to it:
+Display the public IP of our server so that we can connect to it:

 ```
 output "public_ip" {